Comoros: Biodiversity

 The Comoros constitute an ecoregion in their own right, Comoros forests.
 It had a 2018 Forest Landscape Integrity Index mean score of 7.69/10, ranking it 33rd globally out of 172 countries.

-In December 1952 a specimen of the coelacanth fish was re-discovered off the Comoros coast.
-The 66 million-year-old species was thought to have been long extinct until its first recorded appearance in 1938 off the South African coast.
+In December 1952 a specimen of the West Indian Ocean coelacanth fish was re-discovered off the Comoros coast.
+The 66-million-year-old species was thought to have been long extinct until its first recorded appearance in 1938 off the South African coast.
 Between 1938 and 1975, 84 specimens were caught and recorded.

 Protected areas

-There are six national parks in the Comoros – Karthala, Coelocanth, and Mitsamiouli Ndroudi on Grande Comore, Mount Ntringui and Shisiwani on Anjouan, and Mohéli National Park on Mohéli.
-Karthala and Mount Ntrigui national parks cover the highest peaks on the respective islands, and Coelocanth, Mitsamiouli Ndroudi, and Shisiwani are marine national parks that protect the island's coastal waters and fringing reefs.
+There are six national parks in the Comoros – Karthala, Coelacanth, and Mitsamiouli Ndroudi on Grande Comore, Mount Ntringui and Shisiwani on Anjouan, and Mohéli National Park on Mohéli.
+Karthala and Mount Ntrigui national parks cover the highest peaks on the respective islands, and Coelacanth, Mitsamiouli Ndroudi, and Shisiwani are marine national parks that protect the island's coastal waters and fringing reefs.
 Mohéli National Park includes both terrestrial and marine areas.

 Government

 Politics of the Comoros takes place in a framework of a federal presidential republic, whereby the President of the Comoros is both head of state and head of government, and of a multi-party system.
 The Constitution of the Union of the Comoros was ratified by referendum on 23 December 2001, and the islands' constitutions and executives were elected in the following months.
 It had previously been considered a military dictatorship, and the transfer of power from Azali Assoumani to Ahmed Abdallah Mohamed Sambi in May 2006 was a watershed moment as it was the first peaceful transfer in Comorian history.

 Executive power is exercised by the government.
-Federal legislative power is vested in both the government and parliament.
+Legislative power is vested in both the government and parliament.
 The preamble of the constitution guarantees an Islamic inspiration in governance, a commitment to human rights, and several specific enumerated rights, democracy, "a common destiny" for all Comorians.
 Each of the islands (according to Title II of the Constitution) has a great amount of autonomy in the Union, including having their own constitutions (or Fundamental Law), president, and Parliament.
 The presidency and Assembly of the Union are distinct from each of the islands' governments.
-The presidency of the Union rotates between the islands.
-Despite widespread misgivings about the durability of the system of presidential rotation, Ngazidja holds the current presidency rotation, and Azali is President of the Union; Ndzwani is in theory to provide the next president.
+Up to a referendum on 30.7.2018 (62.7% participation, 92.34% for the amendment according to the Comorian government) the presidency of the Union rotated between the islands.